nesi/training-environment-jupyter-introduction-shell-app/README.md

-# NeSI training environment: Intermediate Shell for Bioinformatics app
+# NeSI training environment Intermediate Shell for Bioinformatics app

-JupyterLab app for running Introduction to  Shell for Bioinformatics on the NeSI training environment.
+JupyterLab app for running Intermediate Shell for Bioinformatics on the NeSI training environment.